Sowmikasowmika/Practice_programming/README.md

 15) .
 Find Largest and Smallest Element in an Array
 16) Sum of Array Elements
 17) Check if Array is Sorted
+18) Count Vowels and Consonants in a String